tarasowski/backend/dynamodb/000_database_introduction.md

 ![Foreign Key](./images/foreign-key.png)

 #### Null Values
-* A Null value means that no data exists
+* A Null value means that no data exists (missing or unkonwn value)
-    + You can thin of a null value as an empty cell in the table
+    + You can think of a null value as an empty cell in the table
-* This is different from a zeor, space, character, empty string, or tab character
+* This is different from a zero, space, character, empty string, or tab character
 * A Null is often ambiguous.
 It could mean...
     + The column value is not appropriate for the specific row
     + The column value has not been decided